Alikhan247/movies/README.md

 * addWish(userId/WishId) – adds wish for a user
 * deleteWish(userId/WishId) – removes wish for a user
 * createWish(id) – creates wish for user

+# Trailer
+Trailer is a service that gets link to the trailer from the movie.
+It is an addon microservice that uses resttemplate.

+Functions:
+* getTrailer(id) – gets trailer by movie id